hyl392/capstone/documentation/README.md

 ## <a name="week14"></a>Week 14
 ### General progress ###
 I did not really make any progress this week.
 But here is my cookbook design.
-I will come back and hopefully update this blog post when I feel better...

 Front and back cover: